 The Legal Services Commissioner is responsible for the Legal Services Commission in the discharge of its statutory duties, and for ensuring complaints made to the Commission are dealt with thoroughly, fairly and transparently.

-The Legal Services Commissioner is an independent statutory officer appointed under the Legal Profession Act 2007 (the Act).
+The Legal Services Commissioner is an independent statutory officer appointed under the Legal Profession Act 2007 by the Governor-in Council.

 Commissioner Megan Mahon was appointed as the Legal Services Commissioner for Queensland on 16 October 2019.
 (Media Statement from the Office of the Attorney-General).